Heat pump: Refrigerant choice

 In the past 200 years, the standards and requirements for new refrigerants have changed.
-These standards that govern the selection of next-generation refrigerants include a requirement for low global warming potential (GWP), in addition to all the previous requirements for safety, practicality, material compatibility, appropriate atmospheric life, and compatibility with high-efficiency products.
-By 2022, devices using refrigerants with a very low global warming potential (GWP) still have a small market share but are expected to play an increasing role due to enforced regulations, as most countries have now ratified the Kigali Amendment to ban HFCs.
-Isobutane (R600A) and propane (R290) are far less harmful to the environment than conventional hydrofluorocarbons (HFC) and already being used in air-source heat pumps.
-Ammonia (R717) and carbon dioxide (R744) also have a low GWP.
+Nowadays low global warming potential (GWP) is required, in addition to all the previous requirements for safety, practicality, material compatibility, appropriate atmospheric life, and compatibility with high-efficiency products.
+By 2022, devices using refrigerants with a very low GWP still have a small market share but are expected to play an increasing role due to enforced regulations, as most countries have now ratified the Kigali Amendment to ban HFCs.
+Isobutane (R600A) and propane (R290) are far less harmful to the environment than conventional hydrofluorocarbons (HFC) and are already being used in air-source heat pumps.
+Propane may be the most suitable for high temperature heat pumps.
+Ammonia (R717) and carbon dioxide (R-744) also have a low GWP.
+As of 2023 smaller CO_{2} heat pumps are not widely available and research and development of them continues.
+A 2024 report said that refrigerants with GWP are vulnerable to further international restrictions.

-Until the 1990s, heat pumps, along with fridges and other related products used chlorofluorocarbons (CFCs) as refrigerants that caused major damage to the ozone layer when released into the atmosphere.
+Until the 1990s, heat pumps, along with fridges and other related products used chlorofluorocarbons (CFCs) as refrigerants, which caused major damage to the ozone layer when released into the atmosphere.
 Use of these chemicals was banned or severely restricted by the Montreal Protocol of August 1987.

-Replacements, including R-134a and R-410A, are hydrofluorocarbons (HFC) with similar thermodynamic properties with insignificant ozone depletion potential but had problematic global warming potential.
-HFC is a powerful greenhouse gas which contributes to climate change.
+Replacements, including R-134a and R-410A, are hydrofluorocarbons (HFC) with similar thermodynamic properties with insignificant ozone depletion potential (ODP) but had problematic GWP.
+HFCs are powerful greenhouse gases which contribute to climate change.
 Dimethyl ether (DME) also gained in popularity as a refrigerant in combination with R404a.

-More recent refrigerators include difluoromethane (R32) with a reduced GWP still over 600.
+More recent refrigerants include difluoromethane (R32) with a lower GWP, but still over 600.

+Devices with R-290 refrigerant (propane) are expected to play a key role in the future.
+The 100-year GWP of propane, at 0.02, is extremely low and is approximately 7000 times less than R-32.
+However, the flammability of propane requires additional safety measures: the maximum safe charges have been set significantly lower than for lower flammability refrigerants (only allowing approximately 13.5 times less refrigerant in the system than R-32).
+This means that R-290 is not suitable for all situations or locations.
+Nonetheless, by 2022, an increasing number of devices with R-290 were offered for domestic use, especially in Europe.

+At the same time, HFC refrigerants still dominate the market.
+Recent government mandates have seen the phase-out of R-22 refrigerant.
+Replacements such as R-32 and R-410A are being promoted as environmentally friendly but still have a high GWP.
+A heat pump typically uses 3 kg of refrigerant.
+With R-32 this amount still has a 20-year impact equivalent to 7 tons of CO_{2}, which corresponds to two years of natural gas heating in an average household.
+Refrigerants with a high ODP have already been phased out.